-THERE is reason to believe that fescue will grow normally in soils too low in available phosphorus to support Kentucky blue grass.
+Specialists in Golf Grass Seeds, Fertilizers and Equipment 132-138 Church St., New York There is reason to believe that fescue will grow normally in soils too low in available phosphorus to support Kentucky bluegrass.
 This may be one reason why fescue produces better turf in some of the northern districts where soils are acid and low in available phosphorus.
 If this belief is substantiated, it means that lower rates of phosphate applications can be used on fescue fairways with full assurance that satisfactory results will follow.
-Some striking effects produced by lime were noticed on a few test plots.
-This was particularly true on blue grass, but similar effects were visible on some of the other grasses also.
-The limed grass was greener and appeared to withstand drought better, but the differences disappeared in the fall.